The Science of Reading: A Legacy and the Future

 this work may be a revolutionary idea to some, it is what we have always been doing

 here at the center.

 In this newsletter, we explore topics related to the science of reading and showcase our long-standing tradition of translating research into practice.
 This work has been central to all that the center has done to make literacy – reading and writing – a reality for all children, even those who struggle to learn these critical life skills.
 And it will remain the center’s work long after the term “the science of reading” is retired and replaced by the next phrase that will take its place.

 Tim Odegard, Ph.D., chairholder, Murfree Chair of Excellence in Dyslexic Studies

-Tim Odegard serves as the associate editor of Annals of Dyslexia and on the editorial board of Perspectives on Language and Literacy.
+Tim Odegard serves as the editor-in-chief of Annals of Dyslexia and on the editorial board of Perspectives on Language and Literacy.
 These official publications of the International Dyslexia Association feature peer-reviewed research, as well as practical articles for educators, respectively.